 A: It’s public knowledge that UiPath was officially named one of the fastest growing enterprise-level companies.
 Of course, it wasn’t always a smooth ride—we had our share of challenges and we took each experience as an opportunity to learn and get better.

-To give you a sense of what fast growth means for UiPath in terms of number of employees, here’s an example: when I joined in May last year, we were 700 people globally.
+To give you a sense of what fast growth means for UiPath in terms of the number of employees, here’s an example: when I joined in May last year, we were 700 people globally.
 As of this month, we will have reached 2700.
 Just 2 years ago, there were fewer than 100 employees across the entire company.

-Recruiting thousands of people in just a couple of years wasn’t the only challenge that we in People OPS team had to tackle.
-We had to bolster the People OPS team itself, building a recruitment force that could rise to any challenge and work in partnership with the business as whole—at the same time, we had to build a reputation as the employer of choice in our field, all while keeping our culture alive.
+Recruiting thousands of people in just a couple of years wasn’t the only challenge that we in the People OPS team had to tackle.
+We had to bolster the People OPS team itself, building a recruitment force that could rise to any challenge and work in partnership with the business as a whole—at the same time, we had to build a reputation as the employer of choice in our field, all while keeping our culture alive.

 We let our values guide us every step of the way.
 We remained bold, taking smart risks.
 We were fast, humble, and passionate about what we do—all while admitting that we still have a lot to learn.
 This helped us a lot and it still does.

 Q: Were there any hurdles you had to overcome that were specific to the RPA industry?
-What about challenges that come from being an international company with multiple offices?
+What about the challenges that come from being an international company with multiple offices?

-A: Robotic Process Automation is still quite new, so we had to build awareness around the concept and take time to explain both the technical side of it and its mission, in order to convince people to try a new path and learn a new technology.
+A: Robotic Process Automation is still quite new, so we had to build awareness around the concept and take time to explain both the technical side of it and its mission, in order to convince people to try a new path and learn new technology.
 At the same time, we had to adapt our message to specific roles that we had to hire.
 In R&D, for instance, RPA might not seem challenging at first—most developers associate it with visual programming or something similar—so we had to find ways to show them another side of RPA that was more technically engaging.

 Recruiting in so many different regions was also interesting, as we had to try to understand the local culture and figure out the best ways to position UiPath in the local market in order to attract people that would be a good fit for us and our environment.
 So far, so good!